 - Generally, a job and a degree at the end of the course.

-To help reassure parents, DAs, are as rigorous as a traditional degree but come with a few added bonuses such as learning how to manage and communicate with clients, if relevant, to write code and be trained in reporting and management of all aspects of the job.
-Solving business problems and communication are both essential and transferable skills that can be utilised in any business later on making any student far more attractive as an employee.
+To help reassure parents, we can report that DAs are as rigorous as a traditional degree however these are degrees with bonuses such as learning how to manage and communicate with clients, if relevant, to write code and be trained in reporting and management of all aspects of a job.
+Learning how to solve business problems and communication are essential transferable skills that can be utilised in any business later on making any student far more attractive as an employee.

 For many DAs the application process is rigorous and apart from needing excellent A-level results will involve time and energy on the students part.